fenrishunter500/FATEBOOK/New Character Options.md

 **Deflection Shot**: *Your skills with magical projectiles are so finely tuned, you figure you could shoot incoming projectiles if you so needed!* You may use your Magical Shoot skill to Defend against projectile attacks.

 **Feral Assault:** *Your magic engenders within you a blood-pounding rage that can only be sated when there is no remaining sign of evil in your presence.* Once per combat, you may make two Magical Fight Attack actions.
-Until the start of your next turn, any Defend action you take suffers a [RATING NAME] (-2) penalty as you throw yourself all in on attacking.
+Until the start of your next turn, any Defend action you take suffers a Terrible (-2) penalty as you throw yourself all in on attacking.

 **Dedicated Healer**: *The magical energies that come to you when you call are uniquely suited to mending the most severe of wounds.* When you attempt a healing spell, gain a (+2) bonus to your roll as if your target was reverted to normal form.
 This bonus stacks with the (+2) bonus for healing reverted characters.
 However, all Magical Attack rolls made by you suffer a (-2) penalty.